oplS17projects/RCat/README.md

-# RCat
+# Hackerman

 ### Statement
-RCat aims to be a network scanner for both TCP and UDP with basic service to port mapping.
+Hackerman is a network scanner for TCP with basic service to port mapping.

 ### Analysis

 > Will you use data abstraction?
 How?
-- We plan to abstract individual IP addresses as 'Machine' objects and create a closure over the IP ( stored as a string ), a list of open TCP ports and a list of IP ports.
+- We abstracted individual IP addresses as 'Machine' objects and created a closure over the IP ( stored as a string ), a list of open TCP ports and a list of IP ports.

 > Will you use recursion?
 How?
 - Information about open and closed ports will be presented by recursing down their respective lists and matching those numbers to a list of respective servers.